Disneyland Ticket Discounts

 - Some sites require you to pay by Western Union or other cash-equivalent services, which means you’ll never be able to get the money back.
 That should be a huge red flag.
 ALWAYS pay by credit card (not debit card) when making purchases on the Internet!

-Unlike tickets and passes at Walt Disney World there is no “No Expiration” option for Disneyland tickets.
+There is no “No Expiration” option for Disneyland tickets.
 All multi-day passes at Disneyland expire 13 days after the first day you start using them.
 (Unless you use them up first.
 Naturally a 3-Day Park Hopper is “expired” once you’ve used all three days, even if 13 days haven’t passed yet!)
 Once the 13 days have passed after the first use, or the last admission day on the ticket is used, the ticket becomes worthless.

 Current Disneyland tickets generally expire 13 days after the end of the year they were purchased, even if not used.
 Some special promotional tickets may expire even earlier.
 Tickets purchased late in the year may expire at the end of the next year, but they will expire.
 Unused, expired tickets cannot be used to enter the park any more, but can be traded in for a new ticket.
 You’ll get the amount you paid originally as a credit toward the new ticket.
 Even if you’re trading in for the same type of ticket, you’ll have to pay more if the ticket prices have gone up since you bought the original ticket.